Note: this article is also available as a podcast.

 To recap, or set the context here: Deida’s fundamental idea is that masculine and feminine are psychological archetypes, which men and women both can occupy, but which can also shift throughout the day.
 I will describe the core characteristics of these archetypes now.

-To note as well, that these distinctions can be useful in homosexual relationships as well.
-I would dare to say that in most homosexual or lesbian relationships, some degree of sexual polarization occurs.
+To note as well, that these distinctions can be useful in both heterosexual and homosexual relationship.
+I would dare to say that in most homosexual relationships, some degree of sexual polarization occurs.
 It would be difficult to escape from this, as masculine and feminine are fundamental human archetypes and relationship styles.
 In essence, they represent different needs.
 Which is why it is (in my opinion) of extreme importance to understand these differences.
 Because if you believe that “love is a response to need” [Jerry Jud], then it is of critical importance in loving somebody, that you understand their needs, especially when they are different than yours.

 So what are “feminine” and “masculine” according to Deida?
 There are innumerable complexities here, to which I cannot do full justice in a short article.
 For this, I suggest you read my first book, As Lovers Do: Sexual and Romantic Partnership as a Path of Transformation.
 The book is written for men, it is essentially a “love manual” for men (along with a sexual manual), and so might be of less interest to women.
-However, it does provide a good summary of sexual polarity theory, and much more.
+However, it does provide a good summary of sexual polarity theory, and also an entire section of relationship practices that can be very powerful for both men and women, along with an extensive resources section.
 You can read Alison Armstrong’s Queen’s Code, which is better at describing the women’s game (or else attend one of her fabulous programs for women).
 You can, and should, attend a course on Authentic Relating or Circling (see www.CirclingGuide.com), on NVC (Non-Violent Communication), or read Marshall Rosenberg’s work, these will teach you the foundations of empathy.
 Empathy is the fundamental skill that people need to be successful in sexual relationships, or any relationship, regardless of their polarity.
 You can also look into the work of Alexis Shepperd and Shana James, founders of the Authentic Woman Project (and their partners in the Authentic Man Project); Michaela Boehm, who is carrying on Deida’s work, perhaps in a more heart-centered fashion; Nicole Daedone; Esther Perel; and many others whom, I dare to think, would be at least partially in alignment with the ideas which I am about to present.

 And so with that caveat (that all this is a very complex topic), let’s get right into it.
 What I am about to tell you is actually very practical, immediately actionable, and proven to be effective in thousands of relationships.
 In the sections following this, I will provide details of strategies for both men and women to begin the process of becoming superlative partners and lovers.